| Moving with children We stress careful planning in every

 age-related considerations first, and some suggestions on how to deal with

+them.
 Pre-school children live in very short

 time frames, dominated usually by either "now" or "in a minute."
 By